+Urban Residential

+Commercial Core

+General Commercial

+Industrial

+Resource

-Urban Residential Commercial Core General Commercial Industrial Resource Western Common designation.
+Western Common

 Conservation

 The Urban Residential Designation recognizes the Plan Area's established communities and constitutes the priority area for continued residential development.
 The designation is intended to protect established low density residential development which consists primarily of single and two unit dwellings and mobile homes.
 The designation also permits compatible institutional uses which support a more diverse residential environment.
-The designation also encourages a mix of housing types and other compatible institutional uses within the undeveloped portions of the
+The designation also encourages a mix of housing types and other compatible institutional uses within the undeveloped portions of the designation.

 The Commercial Core Designation is intended to reflect a need to develop a commercial and community focus, to conveniently serve the population.
 This should minimize the potential for the proliferation of general strip commercial development along Highway No. 3.
 In recognition of the scale and magnitude of the impact of larger shopping centre type development, development agreements will be required for larger scale commercial developments.
-Development agreements will also be required for residential care facilities in order to provide for the proper siting and integration of such uses.
+Development agreements will also be required for larger scale shared housing uses with special care (RC-Aug 9/22;E-Sep 15/22) in order to provide for the proper siting and integration of such uses.